obster991/MinHash-LSH-From-Scratch/README.md

 ## Overview

-1. Converting the songs from mp3 to wav with Librosa and extraction of the peaks
+1. Converting the songs from mp3 to wav with Librosa and extraction of the peaks.
-2. MinHashing with permutations on the shingles matrix
+2. MinHashing with permutations on the shingles matrix.
-3. Locality sensitive hashing to divide the songs in buckets
+3. Locality sensitive hashing to divide the songs in buckets.
 4. Shazam!

 ## Contents

 - _pickle_ is a folder that contains the songs peaks, the shingles array and the shingle matrix in pickle format.
-- _ShazamLSH.ipynb_ is the main notebook that only contains the explanation of the steps and some comments
+- _ShazamLSH.ipynb_ is the main notebook that only contains the explanation of the steps and some comments.
-- _function.py_ contains all the implemented function needed to execute the notebook
+- _function.py_ contains all the implemented function needed to execute the notebook.

 ## Resources
 This is the dataset we used and processed: